- Continuous Improvement of the ACT Test

 Will tests be scored immediately?
 How soon will students get their scores?

 Online tests will not be scored immediately.
-For our spring 2015 pilot, we plan to release scores from online administrations on the same schedule as paper-and-pencil scores (about three weeks after the test).
+For our spring 2015 pilot, we plan to release scores from online administrations on the same schedule as paper scores (about three weeks after the test).
 We will continue to work on timely reporting while the processes for ensuring quality and security of online testing become more mature.

 How can students prepare for online testing?
 Will you provide a practice test?

 We will provide an online tutorial that will help students learn how to navigate the online tests prior to testing.
 In addition, students will be able to access free online practice tests in each subject well before the spring 2015 pilot.
 The online test contains the same number of items and covers the same content as the test offered on paper.
 Information provided in ACT paper test preparation materials, such as the free Preparing for the ACT, also apply to online testing.

 ACT research is designed to ensure the 1–36 ACT scores reported for students reflect the same level of achievement without regard to delivery mode—both paper and online.
 The 1–36 score scale for each of the multiple-choice tests and the ACT Composite score is not changing.
 Most postsecondary institutions rely on the subject test scores and/or the Composite score.
 For example, the NCAA currently uses the sum of the four subject test scores as part of their initial eligibility criteria.
 Since ACT scores are not changing, we expect that there will be no change in the acceptance of ACT scores.